marcus-c26/Budget-Tracker/README.md

 # Budget-Tracker
 Basic Budget Tracking system.
-I did this for my term requirement when i was in 1st yr
+A budgettracker for specific client (simulation) of hypothetical uses.